sparanoid/almace-scaffolding/_app/_posts/note/2014-06-09-creating-themes.md

   - en-us
 ```

-Please note that only the first item defined in `languages` array will be used in final `lang` ouput, the additional languages will be available in JSON feed output:
+Please note that only the first item defined in `languages` array will be used in final `lang` output, the additional languages will be available in JSON feed output:

 ```json
 {